WMD-group/CarrierCapture.jl/docs/src/usage.md

 Before `CarrierCapture`, you need to calculate potential energy surfaces of atomic vibrations (one-dimensional Configuration Coordinate diagram; `1D-CC`) and _e-ph_ coupling matrix element (`W_if`).
 Prepare a sequence of structures with displacements which interpolate between two defect states.
 Run single-point energy calculations on these structures, and extract the total energies.
 Scripts for preprocessing can be found in `/script` which require the [`pymatgen`](http://pymatgen.org) python library.

 1. **Generate `1D-CC`**
+The [`doped`](https://doped.readthedocs.io) Python package provides a tutorial for ensuring appropriately oriented and ordered structures for configuration-coordinate diagram (and NEB path) generation, to ensure appropriate structure interpolation.
+See the `doped` [NEB/CCD generation tutorial](https://doped.readthedocs.io/en/latest/CCD_NEB_tutorial.html) for this.

    1. Calculate equilibrium geometries and total energies of defective supercells with charge states `q`(initial) and `q±1`(final) denoted `Conf.(q)` and `Conf.(q±1)`, respectively.